DevBiddlecombe/Capstone3L1---CRM-Basics/README.md

 When a task is created the date will be automatically filled in.
 The program can search for which tasks are overdue by comparing them to the deadline date.

+The focal points of this project were: Lists, functions and string handling.